Lobethal

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Lobethal suburb is $48,766, with average income at $62,443.
-This contrasts with Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% from July 2023 to September 2025, estimated current incomes would be approximately $53,057 (median) and $67,938 (average).
-According to the 2021 Census, household, family, and personal incomes in Lobethal rank modestly, between 37th and 40th percentiles.
-Income brackets show that 34.7% of residents (996 people) fall into the $1,500 - $2,999 bracket, similar to metropolitan trends at 31.8%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Lobethal suburb is $48,766 and average income is $62,443.
+This is lower than Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth rate of 8.8% between financial years ending June 2023 and June 2025 (estimated), current incomes would be approximately $53,057 median and $67,938 average as of September 2025.
+According to the 2021 Census, Lobethal's household, family, and personal incomes rank modestly, between 37th and 40th percentiles.
+Income brackets indicate that 34.7% of residents (995 people) fall within the $1,500 - $2,999 bracket, similar to metropolitan region's 31.8%.
 After housing costs, 85.7% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income